Sexual Incompatibility: Keep Trying, or Break Up?

 - Too much heartache or resentment: After years of compromise or hurt, there may come a time when both parties decide to go their separate ways.
 Incompatibilities and other issues may have presented much earlier in a relationship.
 Both parties may have spent years adjusting, compromising, and putting in the hard work, and now, burnout has set in.

 - Lifestyle differences: This may not be a common occurrence, but occasionally, one partner may desire to have an open relationship or become unfaithful.
-In these situations, relationships will most likely survive if both parties agree.
+In these situations, relationships will likely survive if both parties agree.
 If the other party is against these options, there will most likely be many issues within the relationship, and the relationship may not survive.

 Final thoughts